Library of Congress: James Madison Memorial Building

-The Madison Building is also home to the U.S. Copyright Office and to the Mary Pickford Theater, the "motion picture and television reading room" of the Library of Congress.
+The Madison Building is also home to the United States Copyright Office and to the Mary Pickford Theater, the "motion picture and television reading room" of the Library of Congress.
 The theater hosts regular free screenings of classic and contemporary movies and television shows.

 Packard Campus for Audio-Visual Conservation

-The Packard Campus for Audio-Visual Conservation is the Library of Congress's newest building, opened in 2007 and located in Culpeper, Virginia.
+Founded in 2007 and located in Culpeper, Virginia in Northern Virginia, the National Audio-Visual Conservation Center is the Library of Congress's newest building.
 It was constructed out of a former Federal Reserve storage center and Cold War bunker.
 The campus is designed to act as a single site to store all of the library's movie, television, and sound collections.
-It is named to honor David Woodley Packard, whose Packard Humanities Institute oversaw the design and construction of the facility.
+It is named in honor of David Woodley Packard, whose Packard Humanities Institute oversaw the design and construction of the facility.
 The centerpiece of the complex is a reproduction Art Deco movie theater that presents free movie screenings to the public on a semi-weekly basis.